Garmisch-Partenkirchen ski resort: Winter sports at the foot of the Zugspitze

 Kandahar downhill run: Olympic challenge at professional level

-Garmisch-Partenkirchen is Germany's most famous winter sports resort, having hosted the Winter Olympics over 80 years ago and the spectacular ski race on the Kandahar piste as part of the Ski World Cup since 1970.
+Garmisch-Partenkirchen is the most famous winter sports resort in Germany, having hosted the Winter Olympics over 80 years ago and the spectacular ski race on the Kandahar piste as part of the Ski World Cup since 1970.
 The ski jumping pros still compete against each other in Garmisch every year on 1 January for the traditional New Year's competition on the Olympic ski jump.
 If you want to try your hand at the legendary Kandahar course, start at piste number five on the Kreuzjoch.
 The descent is challenging and only suitable for top skiers.
 Less experienced skiers can skip the riskiest part with the "free fall" at the middle station.
 For your information: the course record is under two minutes.

 Cross-country skiing: Endurance training at the foot of the mountains